-(1) The CGC is appointed by the Board of Directors to comprise of at least 3 Company's directors and executives, having 1 CGC Chairman, and at least 2 CGC Members.
+(1) The CGC is appointed by the Board of Directors to comprise of at least three Company's directors and executives, having one CGC Chairman, and at least two CGC Members.
 The Board of Directors or the CG Committee shall appoint a suitable person as the Secretary.
 The name list and positions of the CGC members are as follows.

-Name Position Meeting Attendance in Year 2021 (1) Mr. Srihasak Arirachakaran CGC Chairman 3 of 3 Meetings (2) Mrs. Petcharat Chayanon CGC Member 3 of 3 Meetings (3) Mr. Prasert Promdech CGC Member 3 of 3 Meetings (4) Mr. Sudusit Ounsangchan CGC Member 3 of 3 Meetings (5) Mr. Vacharachai Nachailert CGC Member 3 of 3 Meetings (6) Mr. Saharat Vatanatumrak CGC Member and Secretary 3 of 3 Meetings
+Name Position Meeting Attendance in Year 2022 (1) Mr. Srihasak Arirachakaran CGC Chairman 2 of 2 Meetings (2) Mrs. Petcharat Chayanon CGC Member 2 of 2 Meetings (3) Mr. Prasert Promdech CGC Member 2 of 2 Meetings (4) Mr. Sudusit Ounsangchan CGC Member 2 of 2 Meetings (5) Mr. Vacharachai Nachailert CGC Member 2 of 2 Meetings (6) Mr. Bandhit Ngarmkum CGC Member 1 of 1 Meetings (7) Mr. Saharat Vatanatumrak CGC Member and Secretary 2 of 2 Meetings